Table of Contents

 When growing outdoors make sure no males are even close.
 You have to be sure they do not get pollinated as the female cannabis plant does want to reproduce and will do so if she gets the chance.

-For every new round, you need to purchase new seeds, or if you'd like to, you can make clones from a healthy mature mother plant.
+For every new cultivation round, you’ll need to purchase new sinsemilla seeds, or, if preferred, take clones from a healthy, mature mother plant.

-5. How Sinsemilla is made and how to grow it
+How Sinsemilla is Made and How to Grow It

-For novice growers, we would recommend starting indoors because this provides for more controlled environments which makes it easier to avoid the fertilization of the female cannabis plant.
-Buy a high-quality Feminized strain so that you don't have to worry that any male flowers will sprout and crash your party!
+For novice growers, we recommend starting indoors, as this provides a more controlled environment and makes it much easier to avoid fertilizing the female cannabis plant.
+To boost your chances of success, it’s wise to buy high-quality feminized sinsemilla seeds, ensuring you won’t have to worry about any unexpected male flowers ruining your crop.

 Set Up – What Do You Need?